AleksiKnuutila/jyu-llm-methods/presentation/Slides.md

+---
+theme: mattropolis
+---

+## Text classification and annotation with large language models

+Aleksi Knuutila, 5.9.2023

+---

-# A little bit about me
+## A little bit about me

 - Postdoc researcher in Helsinki and Jyväskylä
 - Working on information environment in Ukraine, hate speech in Finland